YoinkBird/cyclesafe/report/report.md

 <hr />

-@STUB: update from conclusion in "abstract"

-**PROPOSAL DRAFT**

-read as "what is this going to change?"

-this work will improve understanding of what leads to avoidable crashes, which will enable cyclists to plan better routes and municipal traffic departments to address problem areas

-the main limitation will be the unavailability of complete cyclist numbers, e.g. it could be possible that all recorded crashes are outliers and most cyclists ride safely

-methodology could fail if:

-significant crash data is missing, i.e. crashes which go unreported

-models are incorrect

-**/PROPOSAL DRAFT**

 This paper explored the process of applying machine learning to solve a real world problem by providing a user-friendly interface to the model's predictions.

 <!-- Goal: Develop framework for managing crash data.  -->
-A framework was created for managing the data throughout the CRISP-DM process, which was particularly useful when creating new models and adapting to changing requirements.
+A framework was created for managing the data throughout the CRISP-DM process, which proved useful when creating new models and adapting to changing requirements.
 Dataframes, in particular python's Pandas library, are very useful at every stage of the CRISP-DM process, as they can be used to manage the input data as well as the internal state of the program.

 <!-- Goal: Create application for scoring routes in real time.  -->
 The user-facing application for scoring routes in real time was implemented as a proof-of-concept and demonstrated the ability to score different routes as well as ease-of-use for the end-user.
-The application can be improved to gather more data in order to improve the prediction scores.
-To this end, the application architecture was designed to allow for additional data sources to be easily integrated in order to improve the prediction accuracy.
+The application architecture was designed to allow for additional data sources to be easily integrated in order to improve the prediction accuracy.

 <!-- Goal: Produce machine learning model.  -->
 The machine learning model for calculating route scores proved to be the most challenging aspect.